-Behavioral apathy was assessed using the action initiation subscale of the Lille Apathy Rating Scale (LARS) (Sockeel et al., 2006; Bonnelle et al., 2015).
-This subscale focuses on everyday productivity and initiative, and has been used as an index of behavioral apathy (Bonnelle et al., 2016).
+Behavioral apathy was assessed using the action initiation subscale of the Lille Apathy Rating Scale (LARS) (Bonnelle, Veromann, et al., 2015; Sockeel, 2006).
+This subscale focuses on everyday productivity and initiative, and has been used as an index of behavioral apathy (Bonnelle, Manohar, et al., 2015).
 This subscale includes 11 questions with responses ranging from 1 (completely untrue) to 7 (completely true), resulting in a total score ranging from 11 to 77.
 We used the total score in our analyses, with higher scores indicating a higher level of behavioral apathy.